Events Organised by AYY

 Click here for AYY’s event calendar.

-Around Shrove Tuesday, thousands of overall-clad or otherwise warmly dressed students from all over the metropolitan area flock to Ullanlinnanmäki hill in Helsinki’s Kaivopuisto park.
+Around Shrove Tuesday, thousands of students in their overalls or other warm clothes from all over the metropolitan area head to Ullanlinnanmäki Hill in Kaivopuisto Park in Helsinki.
 In addition to sledging, the programme for the day usually includes a competition to reward the best (makeshift) sledge.
 People have raced down the hill on pirate ships and sofas; some have even managed to sledge uphill!
 More entertainment is provided by various associations and other partners in cooperation at their stands.

 After the sledging, students head to the annual Gravitaatio party in the centre of Helsinki to continue the celebrations in a slightly warmer setting.
-Gravitaatio is a real cross-disciplinary party where the country’s top artists often make an appearance and you can dance away the cold with thousands of other students.
-Gravitaatio is known to be one of the oldest student parties as its roots go back to the early 1900s.
+Gravitaatio is a truly cross-disciplinary party where the country’s top artists often make an appearance and you can dance away the cold with thousands of other students.
+Gravitaatio is known to be one of the oldest student parties still held, with its roots leading back to the early 20th century.

 Whether you spell it with a V or a W, “Vappu”, or May Day, is the biggest student celebration.
 The Aalto community often uses the spelling “Wappu”.